john-s-butler-dit/MathsWeek_Wolves/README.md

 # Maths Week
-I made this notebook for Maths Week 2019 for my visit to fourth class primary school.
+I made this notebook for Maths Week 2019 for my visit to fourth class in St Marnock's John primary school.

 ## How maths can model the reintroduction of Wolves to Ireland